4 Best Practice Tips for Estimating and Managing Construction Projects

 Undoubtedly, different organizations will approach the same project differently, based on each organization’s relative strengths, weaknesses, collective experience, business objectives and drivers.

 One can’t (and shouldn’t) walk into an organization and suggest how they should run their business, or they’d get run out the door.
 A consultative approach would be to first understand a project stakeholder’s vision, and then compare their existing tools, experiences and processes to their desired future state.
-This leads to the final step, where you can help them see how specific solutions can add efficiencies, either by meeting those objectives (and implementing those solutions) or suggesting alternative approaches as those opportunities arise.
+This leads to the final step, where you can help them see how specific construction project management solutions and estimating tools can add efficiencies, either by meeting those objectives (and implementing those solutions) or suggesting alternative approaches as those opportunities arise.

-While there is no definitive list of what those suggestions and tweaks should be, several areas of discussion exist, which will help to determine the level of accuracy of a budget.
+While there is no definitive list of what those suggestions and tweaks should be, several areas of discussion exist, which will help to determine the level of construction cost estimate accuracy and project budget reliability.
 These include:

 Rick Deans